nKlapatch/documentation/configuration/raspi-config.md

 Use the `up` and `down` arrow keys to move the highlighted selection between the options available.
 Pressing the `right` arrow key will jump out of the Options menu and take you to the `<Select>` and `<Finish>` buttons.
 Pressing `left` will take you back to the options.
 Alternatively, you can use the `Tab` key to switch between these.

 Note that in long lists of option values (like the list of timezone cities), you can also type a letter to skip to that section of the list.
-For example, entering `L` will skip you to Lisbon, just two options away from London, to save you scrolling all the way through the alphabet.
+For example, entering `L` in the list of cities will skip you to Lisbon, just two options away from London, to keep you from scrolling all the way through the alphabet.

 <a name="what-raspi-config-does"></a>
 ### What raspi-config does

-Generally speaking, `raspi-config` aims to provide the functionality to make the most common configuration changes.
-This may result in automated edits to `/boot/config.txt` and various standard Linux configuration files.
+Generally speaking, `raspi-config` aims to help you make the most common configuration changes.
+These changes may result in automated edits to `/boot/config.txt` and various standard Linux configuration files.
 Some options require a reboot to take effect.
 If you changed any of those, `raspi-config` will ask if you wish to reboot now when you select the `<Finish>` button.

 <a name="menu-options"></a>
 ## Menu options